bloom-solutions/lnx-spec/002-exchange/readme.md

 As mentioned above, LNX is just a bunch of modules / services that allow it to buy and sell some asset against Bitcoin.

 Here you'll find an example of the Customer (not shown), through Core, requesting for a Lightning Invoice in $ terms.
-Everything LNX API and b
+LNX needs rates to make the right quote, because fundamentally LNX is an exchange, even if it uses other exchanges downstream to fulfill orders.

 ```mermaid
 sequenceDiagram